Vikingu-del/Born2beRoot/README.md

 Now your system will open and ask for password lets jump to the next steps :)

-## STEP 6: Virtual Machine Configuration
+# STEP6: Virtual Machine Configuration

 1- The first thing we must do is select Debian GNU/Linux.
 We must enter the encryption password that we previously used.